oliviawestmacottssw/SSW.Rules.Content/categories/software-development/rules-to-better-sql-databases---admin.md

 - performance-tuning---do-you-make-sure-to-clear-sql-server-cache-when-performing-benchmark-tests

 ---
-Here are some of the typical things that all SQL Server DBAs and Database developers should know.
+​Here are some of the typical things that all SQL Server DBAs and Database developers should know.
 These rules are above and beyond the most basic textbook recommendations of:

-- Ensuring your databases are Normalized and in 3rd Normal Form
+- ​Ensuring your databases are Normalized and in 3rd Normal Form
 - Making sure you have primary keys, foreign keys and simple indexes to improve performance
 - Making sure you Back up regularly
-- Basic Naming conventions (see some of our object naming conventions)
+- ​Basic Naming conventions (see some of our object naming conventions)
-- Minimizing resultset sizes and data over the wire
+- Minimizing resultset sizes and data over the wire​​​